Marc López

 Marc López Tarrés (/ca/, /es/; born 31 July 1982) is a Spanish tennis coach and a former professional player.
-His career-high ATP ranking was world No. 3 in doubles, achieved in January 2013 and No. 106, achieved in May 2004.
+His career-high ATP ranking was world No. 3 in doubles, achieved in January 2013 and No. 106 in singles, achieved in May 2004.

-Partnering with Feliciano López, Marc López won a major title at the 2016 French Open as well as the 2012 ATP Finals.
+Partnering with Feliciano López, Marc López won a major title at the 2016 French Open as well as the 2012 ATP Finals with Marcel Granollers.
 Additionally, at the 2016 Rio Olympics, López won the gold medal in men's doubles for Spain partnering with Rafael Nadal.

-Previously, he was Rafael Nadal’s coach and from April to July 2025 he coached Jasmine Paolini, helping her in winning the 2025 Italian Open.
+Previously, he was Rafael Nadal's and Jasmine Paolini's coach.

 Professional career

 2001

 In his ATP debut at Stuttgart as a qualifier ranked 236, López defeated Richard Fromberg, eventual French Open finalist Guillermo Coria, two-time French Open winner Sergi Bruguera, and Alberto Martín en route to the semifinals, where he lost to Guillermo Cañas.

 2004

 Although in his beginnings López did not achieve very good results playing doubles, in the last years he has won several doubles titles in Challengers and his best performance in an ATP tournament was in this modality.
 That was in 2004, when he reached the final of the Open de Tenis Comunidad Valenciana partnering with his friend and countryman Feliciano López.